 - Do you want a hearing aid that fits behind the ear or is placed in the ear?
 Behind the ear may be more comfortable; in the ear may be more appealing and easier to use.

 - Do you want a telecoil?
 A telecoil allows you to connect to your telephone or a loop system that provides direct audio input to sound in large-area listening situations.

 One thing you do want to know: the trial period and return terms, no matter what type of device your purchase.

 Price Differences.
 What are the price ranges for both OTC and prescription hearing aids?
+And what are the best hearing aids to buy in 2022?
 When available, OTC products will likely be less expensive because they may offer fewer features and they will be sold without the added services of a hearing professional.
 In contrast, hearing aids from a hearing professional can cost from $1,500 a pair and higher, depending on the technology, features, and the cost of services from the hearing care professional.
 Remember to check your insurance plan.